Jihad over Centuries: Persistent Effects of Declined Cities

+These effects are mostly concentrated in 2010--2019, during which the intensity of jihadist events have significantly risen.
+The mean of log intensity of jihadist events is 0.244 in 2010--2019 and 0.011 in 2001--2009.
+From column (2) of all the panels, we observe statistically insignificant effects of the declined cities during 2001--2010 and their coefficient sizes are also significantly smaller.
+In column (3) of all the panels, point estimates of the effects of the declined cities during 2010--2019 and their level of statistical significance are similar to those in column (1).
+These results indicate that the jihadist events during 2010--2019 are closely linked to the historical Islamic places, the core trade cities back to more than 200 years ago.
+Section \ref{sec_mechanism} discusses the mechanism behind these results.

 We also use the same specification but with the explanatory variable being proximity to the trade route network up to 1800CE constructed by \citet{MNP2018}.
-We pick the inland trade route network and calculate the distance to the nearest trade route from each grid cell.
-Columns (4), (5) and (6) in Table \ref{tab_iv_jihad_pop} show the results for the alternative measure.
-We find the qualitatively same results as in columns (1), (2) and (3).
-Importantly, the coefficient size of proximity to a trade route network is smaller than proximity to a core trading city.
-These results imply that proximity to a core trading \textit{city} matters more than proximity to a trade \textit{route}.
+Columns (4)-(6) in Table \ref{tab_iv_jihad_pop} show the results for this measure.
+We find the qualitatively same results as in columns (1)-(3).
+Importantly, the coefficient size of proximity to a trade route network is smaller than proximity to a core trading city, implying that proximity to a core trading \textit{city} matters more than proximity to a trade \textit{route}.

-Furthermore, in order to examine the (lack of) persistent effect of the core pre-colonial cities on the contemporary economic activity, we use the night light luminosity relying on two data sources as in Section \ref{sec_data}.
-We calculate total luminosity in each grid cell in 2005, 2010, and 2013 from DMSP and in 2013, 2015 and 2019 from VIIRS.\footnote{ The correlation between these two night lights data in 2013 in our study region is over 0.9. } Table \ref{tab_iv_lnnightlight} reports IV estimates of the persistent effect of the core pre-colonial cities on the night light luminosity today (without contemporary population in the controls).
-The estimated coefficients suggest that the regions closer to the locations of the pre-colonial core cities tend to be less developed in the 2000s.